vollborn/laravel-request-cast/README.md

 1. Use it as an extended class
 2. or as a trait if you need to extend something else.

-Both will work the same way, just a different writing style.
+Both will work the same way, they are just different writing styles.

 ### Using a parent class

-This is Laravels default request.
+This is Laravel's default request.
 ```php
 use Illuminate\Foundation\Http\FormRequest;